diegosieg/nextjs-graphql-rick-morty/README.md

 ## Deployment

-The application can be deployed to Vercel with a single click:
+This application is deployed to Vercel:

 [![Access the application](https://vercel.com/button)](https://nextjs-graphql-rick-morty.vercel.app/)